 - (a) A record of all completed (see Rule 19.9) NRA Competition scores fired by a classified competitor (except Postal Match) will be maintained by NRA Headquarters.
 Only scores not previously used in computing a classification average will be used for reclassification, except as noted in (c) below. - (b) A competitor will be considered for reclassification upward when scores for not less than 360 shots, fired subsequent to the tournament date at which he earned his current classification" have been recorded as prescribed, except that such consideration will not include tournament or league scores until after all scores for the tournament or league competition concerned have been recorded.
-If the average scores so justifies, he will be reclassified upward accordingly. - (c) A competitor who believes his classification is too high may file a request with the NRA that his classification be lowered.
-Once a written request is received at NRA an average will be taken using the competitor's most recent reported shots (1890 shots for outdoor pistol; 1080 shots for indoor pistol) posted subsequent to the last classification or reclassification.
+If the average of those scores justifies competitor reclassification, it will be done accordingly.

+- (c) A competitor who believes his classification is too high may file a request with the NRA that his classification be lowered.
+Once a written request is received at NRA an average will be taken using the competitor's most recent reported shots (1890 shots for outdoor pistol; 1080 shots for indoor pistol) posted subsequent to the last classifi-cation or reclassification.
 If the competitor does not have the minimum number of shots posted at the time of the request, an average will be taken when the minimum numbers of shots is posted to the competitor's record.
-When the average of such shots places the competitor in a lower class, classification will be lowered accordingly.
+When the average of such shots places the competitor in a lower class, classification will be lowered accordingly. - (d) A reclassified competitor shall be sent a new classification card which will become effective as of the date shown on the card issued by NRA.